nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 *It’s Possible To Embed All Three Layers Within The Same Document, But Keeping Them Separate Gives Us One Valuable Advantage: We Can Modify Or Replace Any Of The Layers Without Having To Change The Others.*

 ### How do I get started?

-Believe it or not, it by **Building Your First Web Page!!**
-Awesome, congrats on taking the first step to learning how to code.
+Awesome, congrats on taking the first step to learning how to code, now how should we get started?
+Believe it or not, its by **Building Your First Web Page!!**

 HTML and CSS are independent of one another and should remain that way.
 CSS should not be written inside of an HTML document and vice versa.
 As a rule, HTML will always be the `content layer`, and CSS will always be the `presentation layer`.
 Now that you understand the importance of each, lets get started!